-Following the publication of IRGC White Paper, “Risk Governance – Towards an Integrative Approach” in 2005, the IRGC risk governance framework was tested to confirm its practicability (e.g. applicability, robustness and explanatory power) by applying it to a number of different risk fields.
+Following the publication of IRGC White Paper, “Risk Governance – Towards an Integrative Approach” in 2005, the IRGC risk governance framework was tested to confirm its applicability, relevance, robustness and explanatory power, by applying it to a number of different risk fields.

-- The discovery and communication to the public in Germany of acrylamides in foods [PDF] (Sabine Bonneck, Cologne)
+- Sabine Bonneck, The Discovery and Communication to the Public in Germany of Acrylamides in Foods (pdf)

-Each of these case studies was included in the book: “Global Risk Governance: Concept and Practice using the IRGC framework” and can be downloaded by clicking on the topic titles above.
+The case studies are included in the book: “Global Risk Governance: Concept and Practice using the IRGC framework”.
+Pre-publication versions can be downloaded by clicking on the topic titles above.

-“Global Risk Governance: Concept and Practice using IRGC framework”, Ortwin Renn, Katherine D. Walker, Springer, 2008
+“Global Risk Governance: Concept and Practice using IRGC framework”, Ortwin Renn, Katherine D. Walker, Springer, 2008.
+Link